dejesusbg/wordflow-bot/README.md

 # WordFlow Bot

-Introducing the WordFlow Bot — a script designed to automate gameplay for the online word game at [mewtru.com/wordflow](http://mewtru.com/wordflow).
+Introducing the WordFlow Bot — a script designed by me to automate gameplay for the online word game developed by [@mewtru](https://www.instagram.com/mewtru).
 This script intelligently submits valid words based on the letters available in the game, streamlining the experience.

 > **Note:** This script is created out of curiosity and may reduce the fun and challenge of the game.
 For a more authentic experience, consider playing without it.
 However, feel free to try it out and see how it works!